Should You Soak Pepper Seeds Before Growing? Our Germination Experiment

 After letting our Kristian pepper seeds germinate across our three samples, our team tallied up the number of sprouts for each batch and draw a conclusion on which method was the best based on the experiment.

-Similar results with water-soaked pepper seeds, with a little fuller sprouts than the dry seeds.
+• Chamomile tea–soaked seeds: 44 out of 72 sprouted (61%), similar results with a little fuller sprouts than the dry seeds

 Conclusion

-Another limitation would be the seed variety.
+• Another limitation could be the seed variety.
 Different seeds have different time of maturing.
 Choosing a different seed stock for another experiment will likely yield different results.

 Interested in trying your own experiment?
-Browse through our selection of Pepper Seeds and be sure to pick up some Growing Supplies too!
+Browse our selection of pepper seeds and pick up the growing supplies you need and let us know how it goes!